 “What?
 Everyone’s learning together at the same time, about the same subject?
 HOW??”

-I know, it sounds impossible to imagine: kindergarteners are learning about the same thing as their much bigger brothers or sisters without getting lost.
+I know, it sounds impossible to imagine.
+Kindergarteners are learning about the same thing as their much bigger brothers or sisters without getting lost.
 High school kids are learning about a topic alongside their middle- and elementary-aged siblings without getting bored.
 I’ve seen it work, though!
-When I taught in my old alternative education program, I’d routinely have kids with five and six year age gaps, all learning about the same things at the same time- and thriving.
+When I taught in alternative education, I’d routinely have kids with five and six year age gaps, all learning about the same things at the same time.
+And thriving.

-The key is to tweak the amount, type, or sub-topic of a lesson so the learning is relevant for every one of your kids.
-That way, your whole family might be learning about the Trojan War, but maybe not everyone is learning Greek, building trebuchets, or drawing ancient sailboats.
-If they are learning the exact same topic, you certainly wouldn’t expect the same amount of work or kind of final project from your first and sixth graders.
+The key is to tweak the amount, type, or sub-topic so the learning is relevant for all of your kids.
+That way, your whole family might be learning about the Trojan War, but maybe not everyone is learning Greek.
+When learning the same topic, you won’t expect the same amount or kind of work from your first and sixth grader.
 It’s all about the customization; that way, everyone stays engaged- not too bored or too frustrated.

-Okay, so now I’ve shown you a bunch reasons why unit studies are great, but you probably still have lots of questions.
+Okay, now I’ve shown you a bunch reasons why unit studies are great, but you probably still have questions.